nabadawy/AMEN2S-SoC/Security Accelerator/README.md

 end function
 ```
 When the function is implemented in digital systems, R is taken be 2^n, where n is the number of bits in N. Therefore, any mod R operation is implemented using a bitwise And, and any division by R is implemented with a right shift.
+Instead of implementing the algorithm in verilog in the straightforward way, it is implemented in a way to reuse some hardware components.
+So, in total this accelerator uses one shifter, one adder/subtractor, and one multiplier.